Breads (Sourdough) - Open Crumb

 Toasted Oat Porridge Sourdough Bread

 I re-baked the Toasted Oat Porridge Sourdough Bread that I last baked 2 years ago with an improved recipe.
 This time I used extra virgin olive to toast the rolled oats.
-Actually, I got a similar taste to butter toasted oats.
+Actually, I got quite a similar taste to butter toasted oats.
 I am very pleased with the result.
+However, some prefer toasted butter instead.

 Yields: 1 loaf